-As AVP, Dr. Rodríguez has worked with teams across health sciences to increase the actions taken in the areas of Equity, Diversity and Inclusion throughout University of Utah Health.
-Scholarship has taken a central role in his office, and multiple manuscripts have been published highlighting the excellent work in EDI that has been happening across the Health Sciences Campus.
-He has served on the diversity committee as well as recruitment committees supporting focused recruitment of URM faculty and residents.
+As AVP, Dr. Rodríguez has worked with teams across health sciences to increase the actions taken in the areas of equity, diversity, and inclusion throughout University of Utah Health.
+Scholarship has taken a central role in his office, and multiple manuscripts have been published highlighting the excellent work in equity, diversity, and inclusion that has been happening across the Health Sciences Campus.
+He has served on the diversity committee as well as recruitment committees supporting focused recruitment of underrepresented faculty and residents in medicine.
 He has presented at national conferences on our work and his research on diversity initiatives.

 Prior to his appointment at the University of Utah, Dr. Rodríguez served as the co-chair of the Council on Diversity and Inclusion and the co-director for the Center for Underrepresented Minorities in Academic Medicine at Florida State University College of Medicine.
 His academic achievements include publishing several articles on the importance of URMs in academic medicine.